Insurtech and Business Insurance

 It is wiser to use passphrases instead of passwords.
 Passphrases are a string of words or phrases used to gain access to a computer network or system.
 It is harder to crack random passphrases than passwords.

-It is advisable to use random and unique passphrases, at least 14 characters long.
+Also, it is advisable to use random and unique passphrases, at least 14 characters long.
 It should be complex, containing upper and lower case letters, numbers, and special characters.

 It is important to secure your Wi-Fi networks.
 An infected device can easily compromise your system and networks.
 Hiding your Wi-Fi network is highly recommended to avoid infected devices accessing your network and system.